Evaluating integrity of storage tank bottoms based on advanced MFL/ET scanning: use case in Kazakhstan

 Aboveground storage tanks (ASTs) are indispensable in industries such as oil and gas, chemicals, and agriculture.
 These tanks store essential resources and play a crucial role in supporting industrial processes and economic development.
 However, maintaining their structural integrity, particularly the condition of their bottoms, which support the full weight of thousands of tons of stored products (e.g., oil, chemicals, water), is a significant challenge.

 The tank bottom is constructed from multiple steel plates arranged in a structured layout.
-It consists of bottom plates and annular plates as in Figure 1, with the latter forming a reinforced ring along the perimeter.
+It consists of bottom plates and annular plates as in Fig. 1, with the latter forming a reinforced ring along the perimeter.
 Annular plates are typically thicker than the central plates to handle increased stress near the shell-to-bottom joint.

 Figure 1.
 Tank bottom visualization in ROSOFT for Tanks 5.1.2 software